Large Models for Time Series and Spatio-Temporal Data: A Survey and Outlook: Introduction

-\begin{itemize}[leftmargin=*] \item \textbf{First Comprehensive and Up-to-Date Survey.} To our knowledge, this is the first survey paper that comprehensively reviews the lastest advancements of large models for time series and spatio-temporal data analysis.
-We offer a detailed and current overview that spans the breadth of the field while also delving into the nuances of individual approaches, providing the reader with a thorough and up-to-date understanding of this topic. \item \textbf{Unified and Structured Taxonomy.} We introduce a unified and structured taxonomy that categorizes existing research into two principal clusters: large model for time series (LM4TS) and for spatio-temporal data (LM4STD), organized based on data categories.
+\begin{itemize} \item \textbf{A Comprehensive and Foundational Survey.} This work offers an extensive and in-depth survey of advancements in large models for time series and spatio-temporal data analysis.
+By systematically charting the field's landscape and examining the nuances of key methodologies, this paper serves as a foundational resource for researchers and practitioners, delivering a thorough and organized understanding of this dynamic area of study. \item \textbf{Unified and Structured Taxonomy.} We introduce a unified and structured taxonomy that categorizes existing research into two principal clusters: large model for time series (LM4TS) and for spatio-temporal data (LM4STD), organized based on data categories.
 We further divide each cluster into two subgroups, i.e., LLMs and PFMs, according to model types.
 Subsequent categorizations are conducted through the lenses of model scopes, application domains, and specific tasks.
 This multi-faceted classification provides the reader with a coherent roadmap for understanding the field from multiple perspectives. \item \textbf{Abundant Resource Compilation.} We compile and summarize a wealth of resources in this field, encompassing datasets, open-source implementations, and evaluation benchmarks.
 Additionally, we outline the practical applications of pertinent large models across various domains.
-This compilation serves as a valuable reference point for future research and development endeavors. \item \textbf{Future Research Oppotunities.} We identify and elaborate on multiple promising avenues for future research, encompassing a range of perspectives such as data sources, model architectures, training and inference paradigms, as well as other potential oppotunities.
+This compilation serves as a valuable reference point for future research and development endeavors. \item \textbf{Future Research Opportunities.} We identify and elaborate on multiple promising avenues for future research, encompassing a range of perspectives such as data sources, model architectures, training and inference paradigms, as well as other potential opportunities.
 This discussion equips the reader with a nuanced understanding of the current state of the field, while also highlighting prospective directions for future investigation. \end{itemize}